 IELTS vs Duolingo: Writing Section

 The third point of difference that we have discovered for our blog on IELTS vs Duolingo is in their writing section.
 Under IELTS, the writing section comprises two tasks.
 For the first task, the candidates will be required to either summarise a graph, diagram, or table or explain in their words.
 They may also be required to describe and explain the data, describe the stages of a process or describe a person or an object.
-The section task involves writing an essay in response to an argument, view of point, or problem.
+The section task involves writing an essay in response to an argument, view of a point, or problem.
 The responses need to be compulsorily formal.

 On the contrary, in Duolingo English Test, the candidate will be required to select the real English words amongst the pseudowords, fill out the missing text from a given sentence, write a minimum of 500 words response to a given question, and type the statement after hearing the audio recording.

 IELTS vs Duolingo: Reading Section

 Moving ahead with our blog on IELTS vs Duolingo, let’s now examine what the reading section looks like for these two exams.
 In IELTS, the reading section tests a variety of skills such as reading for the main idea, reading for the gist, and understanding logical arguments and viewpoints.
 In Academic Reading, the candidate must read three long texts which are taken from books, journals, magazines, and newspapers, and complete the tasks accordingly.
-These texts range from being descriptive and factual to discursive and analytical.
+These texts range from descriptive and factual to discursive and analytical.
 In the General Training Reading, the texts are also taken from advertisements, notices, company handbooks, and guidelines.